 Some strains of E. coli normally inhabit the digestive tract of healthy people.
 However, some strains of E. coli have acquired genes that enable them to cause infection.

-E. coli is the most common cause of bladder infection in women.
+In women, E. coli is the most common cause of

-Other infections that can result from E. coli include the followings:
+Other infections that can result from E. coli include the following:

 Many E. coli infections affecting areas outside the digestive tract develop in people who are debilitated, who are staying in a health care facility, or who have taken antibiotics.

-E. coli can cause infections outside the intestine if the intestine is torn or damaged—for example, by an injury or a disorder, such as inflammatory bowel disease.
+E. coli can cause infections outside the intestine if the intestine is torn or damaged—for example, by an injury or a disorder, such as inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
+The two primary types of inflammatory bowel disease (IBD) are Crohn... read more .
 Then, the bacteria may leave the intestine and spread to nearby structures that have no defenses against them or they may enter the bloodstream.

 One strain produces a toxin that causes brief watery diarrhea.
-This disorder (called traveler’s diarrhea) usually occurs in travelers who consume contaminated food or water in areas where water is not adequately purified.
+This disorder (called traveler’s diarrhea Traveler’s Diarrhea Traveler’s diarrhea is an infection characterized by diarrhea, nausea, and vomiting that commonly occur in travelers to areas of the world with poor water purification.
+Traveler's diarrhea can... read more ) usually occurs in travelers who consume contaminated food or water in areas where water is not adequately purified.